-This 30 Minute Red Pepper and garlic butter grilled salmon in foil recipe is so lovely you’ll want to eat it every night.
-Just look at this garlic butter grilled salmon in foil Recipe – isn’t it so pretty?
+This 30 Minute Red Pepper and garlic butter grilled salmon in foil recipe is so lovely you'll want to eat it every night.
+Just look at this salmon Recipe - isn't it so pretty?
 You would be sure to impress guests or your family when you make this.
-Plus – as a huge bonus – it’s healthy and comes together in only half an hour.
+Plus - as a huge bonus - it's healthy and comes together in only half an hour.

 Salmon is a bit stronger of a flavor than other fish, so it's perfect that this sauce has red peppers and herbs to balance out the flavors.
 The salmon is sooo good served over a bed of arugula that has been dressed with a little salt and lemon juice.

 Last weekend my husband and 11-year-old son went on a camping trip with the scouts, so I had a sleepover at my house and invited four of our girl cousins over.
 So that makes seven girls, including my three girls.
 The moms, my sister, and my mom came over and I made them this salmon on our grill and it turned out perfect.
 Some of them had some fresh corn on the cob and garlic bread with it and it made for a really good meal.

 We figured the girls wouldn't want any, so we ordered pizza for them.
 My girls tried a little and liked it, but not better than a pizza.
 It's hard to compete with pizza.
 Kind of ironic I made it while my son and husband were gone because they both love fish and probably eat it twice a week and they both love to fish, partly because they love to eat the fish.

 After dinner, we all walked to the park and played Pokemon Go, which I totally don't get, but if it makes my children walk and ride their bikes more, it can't be all that bad.
 What do you think of Pokemon Go?
 Is that even how you spell it?